-★ PHEMOS is registered trademark of Hamamatsu Photonics K.K.
-(China, EU, Japan, Korea, Taiwan, U.K., U.S.A.)

-- Product and software package names noted in this documentation are trademarks or registered trademarks of their respective manufacturers. - Subject to local technical requirements and regulations, availability of products included in this promotional material may vary.
-Please consult your local sales representative. - Information furnished by HAMAMATSU is believed to be reliable.
-However, no responsibility is assumed for possible inaccuracies or omissions. - Specifications and external appearance are subject to change without notice.
+- PHEMOS and Green OBIRCH are registered trademarks of Hamamatsu Photonics K.K.
+(China, EU, Japan, Korea, Taiwan, USA). - The product and software package names noted in this brochure are trademarks or registered trademarks of their respective manufacturers.
+Subject to local technical requirements and regulations, availability of products included in this brochure may vary.
+Please consult your local sales representative. - The product described in this brochure is designed to meet the written specifications, when used strictly in accordance with all instructions. - The spectral response specified in this brochure is typical value and not guaranteed. - The measurement examples in this brochure are not guaranteed. - Specifications and external appearance are subject to change without notice

-© 2022 Hamamatsu Photonics K.K.
+© 2024 Hamamatsu Photonics K.K.